civicboom/civicboom/docs/security.rst

 Client Side
 ~~~~~~~~~~~
-- The client side is just a web browser, so we aren't adding any
+- The standard client is just a web browser, so we aren't adding any
   custom software to the customer network
+  - We could develop other software, or other people could develop
+    some using our API, but this document only covers the website

 Network
 ~~~~~~~